Joy Cheek

-Joy Kristin Smith (née Cheek, born June 25, 1988) is an American former professional women's basketball player in the WNBA and current assistant coach for the Clemson Tigers women's basketball team.
+Joy Kristin Smith (née Cheek, born June 25, 1988) is an American former professional women's basketball player in the WNBA and current assistant coach for Ole Miss Rebels women's basketball team.
 Joy was born in Hyattsville, Maryland and attended South Mecklenburg High School in Charlotte, North Carolina.

 She played college basketball at Duke University.
 One of 26 former Duke standouts to register over 1,000 career points, Cheek played in 137 contests in her four years.
 A four-year letterwinner from 2007 to 2010, she owns career averages of 8.4 points, 5.0 rebounds and 1.2 steals.
 As a senior, Cheek averaged 9.9 points, 5.9 rebounds, 1.5 steals and 1.3 assists as she started all 36 contests for the Blue Devils.
 She was named to the Memphis Regional All-Tournament team, All-ACC Tournament First Team, All-ACC Third Team and was a finalist for the Lowe's Senior Class Award.